hegusung/AVSignSeek/README.md

 # AVSignSeek
-Tool written in python3 to determine on which pattern the AV signature is based on
+Tool written in python3 to determine where the AV signature is located in a binary/payload

 ## Usage